SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 ### Unsubscribing a subscriber

 Once a subscription is made, notifications will be kept until consumed by all subscribers who have previously connected to the subscription.
-For non-volatile subscriptions, this can result in notifications building up in storage if never consumed by the application.
+For non-volatile subscriptions, this can result in notifications remaining in storage if never consumed by the application.
 These will be deleted if a tenant is deleted but otherwise can take up considerable space in permanent storage for high frequency notification sources.
 It is therefore advisable to unsubscribe a subscriber that will never run again.
 A separate REST endpoint is available for this: <kbd>/notification2/unsubscibe</kbd>.